laurencable10/Feature-Engineering/README.md

 # Feature Engineering
 ## Using Heads of State Data
-* This notebook continues to hone EDA skills, implementing feature engineering with Pandas to build MLR models using the Stats Models library in order to predict the length of a ruler's reign.
+* This notebook uses regression techniques to predict the length of a ruler's reign, implementing engineered features with Pandas to build Linear Regression Models with the Stats Models library,

-* The dataset utilized contains rulers names, the length of reign, the age term began, and their religion, politcal party, and royal status among other features.
+* The dataset utilized contains rulers names, the length of reign, the age term began, and rulers' religious, politcal, and royal statuses among other features.

 ## Overview